 "Then let me show you."
 She carefully pointed the bottle away from her face as she opened it.

-"Isn't the cork supposed to fly wildly at the ceiling?"
+"Is the cork not supposed to fly wildly at the ceiling?"

-"And the champagne isn't supposed to spray out?"
+"And the champagne is not supposed to spray out?"

 "Why waste it?"